Start by heating oil in a pan. Add mustard seeds, cumin seeds, and fennel seeds.

 Once they splutter, toss in the curry leaves, chopped onions, garlic, and ginger.
 Sauté until onions turn translucent.

-½ cup onion, 1 teaspoon garlic, 1 curry leaf sprig, 1 teaspoon ginger
+½ cup onion, 1 tsp garlic, 1 curry leaf sprig, 1 tsp ginger

 Stir in the pumpkin cubes and add salt.
 Mix them well, cover, and cook on a low flame.
 The pumpkin releases moisture as it cooks; stir occasionally to prevent sticking.